 - Final instructions will be emailed to runners a week before the race;

 - Race briefing will be provided by video in advance of the race;

 - Race numbers with an attached timing chip will be posted to runners.
-Runners who have not received this by post will be able to pick up a number from the start location;
+If entrants do not receive this 2 days out from the event they should get in contact with us;

 - There will be no on the day registrations.

 - Toilets will be available at the event.

 - Bag drop will be available however all bags must be labelled and placed in bag storage by the runners and then collected by the same runner.
 Staff will oversee bag storage but will not handle any items.

 - Runners will be expected to turn up at the race start with their running numbers attached and visible, and ready to start when instructed by the team;